Medical Negligence Solicitors in Dublin and Nationwide

 After collecting all necessary documents, your solicitor will hire an independent medical expert to investigate whether or not negligence occurred.
 The third-party expert will next review your case, medical data, and the medical practitioner’s activities.

 Finally, they will be able to determine whether the medical professional ‘more likely than not’ caused the injury, or if you had received substandard medical care.
 They will also address if it were them carrying out the same actions that day, whether they could have avoided your injury or illness.

 Situations Where Medical Negligence Can Occur?

-- The medical practitioner – professional making an error during surgery.
+- Making an error during surgery.

-- The medical practitioner – professional administering substandard medical care – service.
+- Administering substandard medical care or service.

 - Medical Consultants

 - Plastic Surgeons

 - Lab Technicians